 - Navigate to the website and download AdwCleaner to your computer.
 It may have saved to the ‘Downloads’, to execute the file and install the program,

 - Close all open programs and tasks.
 Now, double click to run the AdwCleaner utility,

-- Once that opens up, you can simply hit the ‘Scan’ button and let it list out all the unwanted Adware programs which have been clogging your computer,
+- Once that opens up, Simply hit the ‘Scan’ button and let it list out all the unwanted Adware programs which have been clogging the computer,

 - When the scan is complete, it might list the various Adware programs, simply click ‘Delete’ to remove all,